The online Comment window has expired

 • Default_avatar

-Sophia Cross about 4 years ago
+Sophia Cross over 4 years ago

 I'm a resident and voter in District 2, and I wholeheartedly support this measure.
 It's imperative that Oakland residents are able to remain in their homes during this pandemic.
 Thank you to Councilmembers Bas and Kalb for sponsoring this.
 I truly hope the remaining members of City Council are able to understand that landlord profits are not, nor will they ever be, more important than human lives.
 The city cannot afford a surge in evictions.